nolimitcity/nolimit.js/README.md

 ## Communicating with the game

 For more information on the available methods, see the [generated JSDOC](module-nolimitApi.html).
+Note that `replace()` does not return an API connection.

 ### Events